 What Is Kinship Care?

-Kinship care is a full-time living arrangement with a relative or an individual who has a long-standing relationship with the child or family.
+Kinship care is a full-time living arrangement with a relative or individual with a long-standing relationship with the child or family.
 The kinship caregiver nurtures, supports, and protects the child until there’s a permanent solution.

-In Maryland, a kinship parent is defined as an individual related by blood, marriage, or adoption.
+In Maryland, a kinship parent is an individual related by blood or marriage.
 The caregiver must be related within five degrees of consanguinity.
 That may be a grandparent, aunt, uncle, cousin or another relative.

 In addition, the kinship parent can be an individual with a long-standing relationship with the child or family.
 That may be a close family friend, godparent, neighbor, teacher, church member, or the biological parents of a child’s sibling.
 In these cases, the caregiver is referred to as fictive kin.